heroku/devcenter-java-web-worker/README.md

 ### Clone the Reference Application

 To get started, [clone the example reference application](https://api.heroku.com/myapps/devcenter-java-web-worker/clone).
-This will automatically create your own copy of the app pre-configured with the RabbitMQ add-on.
+This will automatically create your own copy of the app pre-configured with the CloudAMPQ add-on.
 Follow instructions in the cloned app to see a demostration of the model.

 The [source code](https://github.com/heroku/devcenter-java-web-worker) of the reference application is also available for browsing or cloning.

+If you do not clone the reference app or wish to add CloudAMPQ to another app, use the `heroku addons:add cloudamqp` command.

+    :::term
+    $ heroku addons:add cloudamqp
+    Adding cloudamqp to furious-sunrise-1234... done, v14 (free) cloudamqp documentation available at: https://devcenter.heroku.com/articles/cloudamqp

-### Code Walkthrough
+### Application Overview

 The application is comprised of two processes: `web` and `worker`.
 The `web` process is a simple Spring MVC app that receives requests from users on the web and fowards them as messages to RabbitMQ for background processing.